-When it comes to insurance, you don’t want to cut corners — but you don’t want to break the bank, either.
-Whether you already have car insurance or you’re in the market for a new policy, check out these handy tips to help you get the best price.
+When it comes to insurance, you don’t want to cut corners — but you don’t want to break the bank either.
+Whether you already have car insurance or you’re in the market for a new policy, check out these money-saving tips to help you get the best price.

 New and experienced drivers wanted